Derived Hecke algebra and cohomology of arithmetic groups: Introduction

 We will will work only with open compact subgroups with a product structure, i.e. where $K_v \subset \G(F_v)$ is an open compact subgroup, and $K_v$ is a hyperspecial maximal compact of $G_v$ for all but finitely many primes $v$.
-A prime $v$ will be ``good'' for $K$ when $K_v$ is hyperspecial.
+A prime $v$ will be ``good'' for $K$ when $K_v$ is hyperspecial and the ambient group $\G$ is quasi-split at $v$.
 The ``level of $K$'' will be, by definition, the (finite) set of all primes $v$ which are not good.

-$G$ has a dual group $G^{\vee}$, which we will regard as a {\em split Chevalley group over $\Z$;} in particular, its Lie algebra is defined over $\Z$, and its points are defined over any ring $R$.
+$\mathbf{G}$ has a dual group $G^{\vee}$, which we will regard as a {\em split Chevalley group over $\Z$;} in particular, its Lie algebra is defined over $\Z$, and its points are defined over any ring $R$.
 We regard it as equipped with a maximal torus $T^{\vee}$ inside a Borel subgroup $B^{\vee}$. {$T^{\vee}$, dual torus} {$B^{\vee}$, dual Borel }

 In the discussion of the Taylor--Wiles method, which takes place in \S \ref{Patching} and \S \ref{reciprocity}, it is convenient to additionally assume: \begin{quote} $\mathbf{G}$ is simply connected and $G^{\vee}$ is adjoint. \end{quote} This is a minor issue, to avoid the usual difficulties of ``square roots.''
 One could (better) replace $G^{\vee}$ by some version of the $c$-group of \cite{BG}.